LinkageIO/Minus80/docs/accessions_and_cohorts.rst

 Accessions are the units which are *frozen* and *unfrozen* from the database but only when they are added to a Cohort.
 Think of Accessions that are added to Cohorts as from a **master mix**, they can be *unfrozen* and used multiple times through multiple analyses and are only changed when they are updated in the Cohort.
-This is an **important** concent as multiple instances of the same accession can be generated from the same Cohort (see example below).
+This is an **important** concept as multiple instances of the same accession can be generated from the same Cohort (see example below).